What is Chris Hughes' Net Worth?

 Early Life

-Christopher Hughes was born on November 26th of 1983 in Hickory, North Carolina.
+Christopher Hughes was born on November 26th, 1983, in Hickory, North Carolina.
 Raised in a Lutheran household as the only child of a math teacher and a paper salesman, Chris attended a private school in Massachusetts as a boy before moving on to university.
 He enrolled in Harvard and studied History and English literature, becoming the roommate of Mark Zuckerberg during the birth of Facebook.
 During this time, he was involved in the creation of the social networking platform.
 He eventually graduated magna cum laude with a Bachelor of Arts.

 Facebook Founding

 In 2002, Mark Zuckerberg recruited Hughes to help him with the creation of Facebook.
-He spent the next two years working on a variety of tasks associated with the platform, allegedly beta testing the software and making suggestions on how to refine the product.
+He spent the next two years working on a variety of tasks associated with the platform, allegedly beta-testing the software and making suggestions on how to refine the product.
 Hughes and Zuckerberg didn't always see eye to eye, and Chris was initially opposed to the expansion of Facebook beyond Harvard and into other schools.
 Many of Facebook's key features were largely conceptualized and developed by Chris, and many observers believe that he was at least in part responsible for the network's later success on a global scale.
 Eventually, Hughes served as the spokesperson for Facebook.

 However, Chris would eventually leave Facebook and return to Harvard, while Zuckerberg and other key founders remained in California to continue working on the product.
 That being said, he moved back to California to continue working with Facebook as soon as he finished his degree in 2006.
-This last stint with Facebook only lasted a year, and by 2007 he had departed again.
+This last stint with Facebook only lasted a year, and by 2007, he had departed again.

 Other Work

 During Barack Obama's presidential campaign in 2008, Chris Hughes worked as a volunteer.
-He then joined venture-capital firm General Catalyst in 2009 as an Entrepreneur in Residence.
+He then joined venture capital firm General Catalyst in 2009 as an Entrepreneur in Residence.
 In 2010, he created his own social network called Jumo, which was a non-profit, charity-focused company.
-His philanthropic work was eventually recognized later in 2010 when the Joint United Nations Programme on HIV/AIDS appointed him to a High Level Commission of politicians and business leaders.
+His philanthropic work was eventually recognized later in 2010 when the Joint United Nations Programme on HIV/AIDS appointed him to a High-Level Commission of politicians and business leaders.

 In 2012, he purchased a majority stake in "The New Republic" and subsequently became the publisher and executive chairman of the company.
 He also served as the editor-in-chief, which eventually caused numerous editors and staff members to resign due to personal differences with the company's direction.
 The magazine ultimately proved unprofitable under Hughes' leadership, and he put the company up for sale in 2016.